Graduate Programs

 M.S. in Education:

-The Master of Science in Education: Educational Technology degree will open doors to teachers, trainers, and informal educators who are wanting to effectively incorporate technology into their current profession.
-The MSEd: Education Technology degree is also a great choice for those with more diverse backgrounds who are looking for a career change or advancement opportunities.
+The Master of Science in Education: Learning Design & Technology degree will open doors to teachers, trainers, and informal educators who are wanting to effectively incorporate technology into their current profession.
+The MSEd: Learning Design & Technology degree is also a great choice for those with more diverse backgrounds who are looking for a career change or advancement opportunities.
 This fully online program is designed with the flexibility to complete the work around your daily schedule, with full or part-time options.

 credits required